 sql = dspy.OutputField(desc="SQL Query")

-Now, let’s generate a single sample with the signature we just wrote.
-Please note that the signature is just a blueprint of what we want to achieve.
+Let’s generate a single sample with the signature we just wrote.
+Please note that the signature is just a blueprint of our goal.
 You are not required to tweak the prompt anymore.
-It is the job of DSPy to d the optimization to make the best prompt.
+It is the job of DSPy to optimize the process to make the best prompt.

 Python